GEB-model/.github/profile/README.md

-This organization hosts all repositories for the Geographical, Environmental and Behavioural (GEB) model.
+This page hosts all repositories for the Geographical, Environmental and Behavioural (GEB) model.
 List of repositories:

 - [GEB](https://github.com/GEB-model/GEB) hosts the main model
 - [ABCWatM](https://github.com/GEB-model/ABCWatM) is the adapted version of [CWatM](https://github.com/iiasa/CWatM)